Skip to Content

 Gas stations and convenience stores should expect increased auditing as the California Department of Tax and Fee Administration is proactively seeking more third-party reporting.
 It is important to have an idea of how the CDTFA conducts its audit process, including the information they can access.
 It helps to avoid facing any huge sales tax liability if it is expected.

 For this reason, it is recommended to seek a professional to resolve the matter through amending a return with inconsistencies or filing for voluntary disclosure.
 Working with sales tax professionals helps if you receive an audit notice or you are trying to find a way to minimize your sales tax liability.
-Schedule a free 30-minute call with one of our sales tax experts.
+Schedule a call with one of our sales tax experts.

 Share To: